Babuthetitan/Babuthetitan/README.md

 ## 😄 About me

-I am a passionate audio programmer||Gameplay programmer interested in technical and creative game development and audio workflows.
-I love video games and I am currently pursuing a career in videogame audio programming.
+I am a passionate Gameplay programmer interested in technical and creative game development and audio workflows.
+I love video games and I am currently pursuing a career in videogame.
 My areas of expertise include:

 -**Programming languages:** [C++],[C#]
 -**Game Engines:** Unity, Unreal Engine